 What They Didn’t Tell You About Overseas Electives

 An unfamiliar healthcare system, unusual clinical cases, and lots of mosquito spray.
-While these are all things you’ll no doubt be expecting to encounter on your overseas medical / healthcare elective, we’ve put together some of the more unexpected aspects of a Work the World placement which makes it a once in a lifetime experience.
+While these are all things you’ll no doubt be expecting to encounter on your overseas medical / healthcare elective, we’ve put together some of the more unexpected aspects of a medical elective placement which makes it a once in a lifetime experience.

 1. Living in a house of international students